Three rates of convergence or separation via U-statistics in a dependent framework: Online Learning with Pairwise Loss Functions

 \subsection{Batch hypothesis selection}

-Theorem~\ref{pairwise-thm1} is a result on the performance of online learning algorithms.
-We will use this result to study the generalization performance of such online algorithms in the batch setting (see Theorem~\ref{pairwise-thm9}).
+Theorems~\ref{pairwise-thm1} and~\ref{pairwise-thm1:regret} are results on the performance of online learning algorithms.
+We will use these results to study the generalization performance of such online algorithms in the batch setting (see Theorem~\ref{pairwise-thm9}).
 Hence we are now interested in {\it selecting a good hypothesis from the ensemble of hypotheses generated by the online learner} namely that has a small empirical risk.

 We measure the risk for~$h_{t-b_n}$ on the last~$n-t$ examples of the sequence~$X_1, \dots, X_n$, and penalize each~$h_{t-b_n}$ based on the number of examples on which it is evaluated.
 More precisely, let us define the empirical risk of hypothesis~$h_{t-b_n}$ on~$\{X_{t+1},\dots,X_n\}$ as